 Most children get ill at some stage.
 Usually you can care for them at home, as most illnesses pass quickly.
+See mychild.ie for more information about common illnesses.
 Contact your GP if you are unsure what to do or worried about your child.